Debridement (dental): Procedures

 A periodontal pocket is formed from a disease process; it is defined as the apical extension of the gingiva, resulting in detachment of the periodontal ligament (PDL).
 The PDL is a ligament that attaches the root of the tooth to the supporting alveolar bone.
 This ligament allows for occlusal force absorption.
 Plaque accumulates within the pocket initiating an inflammatory response due to an increased number of spirochetes.
 There are different types of bacteria that make up dental plaque.
 In cases of aggressive periodontitis three major species of bacteria have been identified within the periodontal pocket.
 These bacteria include Porphyromonas gingivalis, Prevotella intermedia, and Actinobacillus actinomycetemcomitans.
 Healthy gingiva consists of few microorganisms, mostly coccoid cells and straight rods.
 Diseased gingiva consists of increased numbers of spirochetes and mobile rods.
 Interactions between plaque and host inflammatory response determine the alterations in pocket depths.
 Bacterial plaque initiates a nonspecific host inflammatory response with the intention of eliminating necrotic cells and harmful bacteria.
-During this process cytokines, proteinases, and prostaglandins are produced which can cause damage, or kill healthy tissues such as macrophages, fibroblasts, neutrophiles, and epithelial cells.
+During this process cytokines, proteinases, and prostaglandins are produced which can cause damage, or kill healthy tissues such as macrophages, fibroblasts, neutrophils, and epithelial cells.
 The exposure to connective tissue and blood capillaries, allows microorganisms to gain an entryway to the circulation.
 This suppresses host protection mechanisms, leading to further destruction of bone.